openstack/heat/doc/source/template_guide/basic_resources.rst

 OS::Nova resources
 ++++++++++++++++++
-Use the :hotref:`OS::Nova::FloatingIP` resource to create a floating IP, and the :hotref:`OS::Nova::FloatingIPAssociation` resource to associate the floating IP to an instance.
+Use the :ref:`OS::Nova::FloatingIP` resource to create a floating IP, and the :ref:`OS::Nova::FloatingIPAssociation` resource to associate the floating IP to an instance.

 The following example creates an instance and a floating IP, and associate the